Review: Air Canada Maple Leaf Lounge, Halifax, Nova Scotia

 Surprisingly, there was a Clearwater fresh lobster vendor immediately in the airport.
 I can’t recall ever seeing a lobster kiosk in an airport, let alone fresh lobster tanks.
 These lobsters have a view of the Air Canada check in agents!

-Accessing the Maple Leaf Lounge:
+Locating the Maple Leaf Lounge:

 Inside the Air Canada Maple Leaf Lounge Halifax: